seedhartha/kotorblender/README.md

 ## Compatibility

-We aim to maintain compatibility with latest LTS versions of Blender.
-KotorBlender was last migrated to, and tested with Blender versions 4.2 and 4.4.

-Those of you still using Blender 3.6 or 3.3 are advised to stay with version [3.10.3](https://github.com/seedhartha/kotorblender/tree/v3.10.3) of the addon.
+Current version of KotorBlender is fully compatible with Blender versions 3.6 and 4.2, and was tested with version 4.4.
+Blender development moves fast and is known to introduce breaking changes, therefore compatibility with any other version of Blender is not guaranteed.

 ## Installation